AxisCommunications/acap3-examples/axevent/subscribe_to_event/README.md

- *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
+ *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

 # ACAP3 application subscribing to an ONVIF event on an edge device
 This README file explains how to build an ACAP3 application that uses axevent library for subscribing to an ONVIF event.

-It is achieved by using the containerized Axis API and toolchain images.
+It is achieved by using the containerized API and toolchain images.

 Together with this README file you should be able to find a directory called app.
 That directory contains the "subscribe_to_event" application source code, which can easily